This week we're reading...Talent is Overrated: What Really Separates World-Class Performers from Everybody Else

 If success determines how happy a person is, then what can you do to help bring it about for those you love, and for yourself?

 It really gets you thinking.
 How great could I be at something just by being more deliberate?
 How great might my future children be if I help them practise in the right way?
-One of the most fascinating examples in the book was the Grandmaster Experiment conducted by Laszlo Polgar, a Hungarian psychologist, who raised his three daughters to be chess prodigies.
-It's a brilliant example of how deliberate practice works and you can read about it here.
+One of the most fascinating examples in the book was the Grandmaster Experiment conducted by Laszlo Polgar, a Hungarian psychologist, who raised his three daughters to be chess prodigies, it's a brilliant example of how deliberate practice works.

 Here are the 5 lessons I learned from the book.